 - Fun Luving … have a good heart

 The language is very appealing.
-It is fresh, surprising and incredibly simple.
-Not infected by corporate jargon that is the death of so much corporate communication.
+It is fresh, surprising, and simple.
+Not infected by corporate jargon … that is the death of so much corporate communication.

 I asked him how you make your culture stick, a question many executives ask me.

 “All success is about leadership”, Dave says.
 “Culture depends on it.
 Hire the right people.
 Establish the values.
 Ensure your strategy, technology and processes are in place.
 But most importantly have the right kind of leaders.”

 “Ultimately it depends on the people and the people ultimately depend on the leadership.”

 He explained that culture is really about organisations trying to make a difference with their customer service delivery.

 They want great service and they want people to be happy.

 But what they miss is that you have to back it up with hiring the right people.
 And then treating them as your # 1 priority, which then gets you to leadership.

 “You have to be obsessed about treating your people right.
 If you don’t your culture efforts are doomed to failure.”